Aceinna/docs_openrtk/tools/evb_300RI.rst

 ---------------------------

 The OpenIMU300RI Eval Kit interfaces to the main connector of the OpenIMU300RI and to the JTAG header.
-The Jtag header and the OpenIMU300RI module are mounted together to a precision fixture to assist in testing.
+The JTAG header and the OpenIMU300RI module are mounted together to a precision fixture to assist in testing.
 The OpenIMU300RI serial port and CAN interface are connected to a Windows computer using the from a laptop computer.
 There are also jumper connections to use to connect to the device's primary SPI port.
 Use the JTAG interface to directly download compiled code to the device quickly.